thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 }
 ```

-To exclude specific entities from the audit (OptOut), you can decorate the entity class with the `AuditIgnore` attribute, for example:
+To exclude specific entities from the audit (OptOut Mode), you can decorate the entity classes with the `AuditIgnore` attribute, for example:
 ```c#
 [AuditIgnore]
 public class Blog